 Unlike traditional brokerage markets like Fidelity or Vanguard, when buying and selling cryptocurrencies you will have to go through specialized exchanges such as Gemini or Coinbase.
-Now you have two options: Leave the coins you just bought back on the exchange or transfer it to a storage system called an e-wallet.
+Now you have two options: Leave the coins you just bought back on the exchange or transfer it to a storage system called a crypto wallet.

 What is hot wallet?

 Hot wallets are also understood as software wallets: this is a digital repository that can be connected via a phone or computer with the internet.
 Because it still depends on the internet, Hot Wallet is not as secure from hackers as Cold Wallet.
 With some special exchanges, you will be offered your own Hot Wallet in addition to the option to leave money back on the exchange.

 “Thanks to its ability to connect to the exchange, Hot Wallet offers more convenience to users and this market is also more widely available.”
 Nicole DeCicco, the founder of CryptoConsultz, said in a recent interview with Next advisor.
 “But keeping money online can also be risky.”